Light as Energy – Fluorescence and the Photoelectric Effect

 Fluorescence is observed when light of sufficient frequency (higher frequency = higher energy) is able to “knock” electrons in a material’s molecules into a higher energy state.
 When the “knocked” electron returns to its stable, original, energy state, it releases energy in the form of light.
 Because this light is of lower frequency, and longer wavelength, than the originating light, it shows up as visible, or as a different color from the incident light!

-I thought long and hard about how to show you a great demonstration of fluorescence – a black light in a dark room reveals many beautiful colors when shined at fluorescing objects – but I wanted something that would provide some insight into the science of it all.
+I thought long and hard about how to show you a great demonstration of light as energy and fluorescence – a black light in a dark room reveals many beautiful colors when shined at fluorescing objects – but I wanted something that would provide some insight into the science of it all.
 And, I don’t want you to leave thinking that only “black” or ultra violet light can cause fluorescence.
 Remember – what is required for fluorescence to occur is light of sufficient energy – not “black” or ultraviolet light.
 So, I chose a demonstration that would use laser light (I love lasers) of three different wavelengths – a 635nm Red LASER Blox, a 532nm Green LASER Blox and a 405nm Violet LASER Blox – all in the visible spectrum and super easy to use, to demonstrate.